sriyabro/Monitor/README.md

 # Monitor App
+## Cloud-based Sensor Monitoring and Alert Management Platform

+This system is a cloud-based sensor monitoring and alert management platform that allows you to centrally monitor any device regardless of its location.

+The main functionality of the system is to alert certain events based on sensor readings through the selected notification channel.
+(Email, Text, Voice)

+The system can collect readings provided by third party sensor data providers such as Aretas, Imonnit and Helium for various sensor types such as temperature, humidity, and pressure sensors.
+(Currently supports only temperature sensors)

+---

-## L3 SEM 1 - INTE 31273 - Integrative Programming and Technologies
+### L3 SEM 1 - INTE 31273 - Integrative Programming and Technologies
 ### Assignment 2 (Group Project)

 ### Team